-Conform to these Project Special Provisions, Project Plans, and the 2018 Standard Specifications for Roads and Structures (also referred to hereinafter as the "Standard Specifications") and the 2018 Roadway Standard Drawings (also referred hereinafter as the "Standard Drawings").
+Conform to these Project Special Provisions, Project Plans, and the 2018 Standard Specifications for Roads and Structures (also referred to hereinafter as the "Standard Specifications").
 The current edition of these specifications and publications in effect on the date of advertisement will apply.